A Court of Thorns and Roses

 A Court of Thorns and Roses is a fantasy romance series by American author Sarah J. Maas, which follows the journey of 19-year-old Feyre Archeron after she is brought into the faerie lands of Prythian.
-The first book of the series, A Court of Thorns and Roses, was released in May 2015.
+The first book of the series, A Court of Thorns and Roses, was published in May 2015.
 The series centers on Feyre's adventures across Prythian and the faerie courts, following the epic love story and fierce struggle that ensues after she enters the fae lands.
 The series has sold over 13 million copies.
-There are currently 5 novels in the series, and a sixth installment, confirmed by Maas, in the works.
+There are currently five novels in the series, with the sixth scheduled to release on October 27, 2026, and the seventh on January 12, 2027.
+An eighth installment is set to conclude the continuous story told across books six, seven and eight.

-The series is a New York Times Best Seller and has been optioned by Hulu for a television series adaptation by Ronald D. Moore.
-Although the future of this project is unconfirmed, Variety magazine reported that the project was still in development at Hulu, the development just was not currently active.
+The series is a New York Times Best Seller and had been optioned by Hulu for a television series adaptation by Ronald D. Moore.
+Variety magazine reported in 2024 that the project was still in development at Hulu, but faced an uncertain future.
+In 2025, the series was officially scrapped.